A New measure of income inequality: Estimation and Asymptotic properties

 Let $(X,Y)$ be a bivariate random vector with joint distribution function $F_{XY}$.
 Also let $F_X$ and $F_Y$ be the respective marginal distribution functions.
 We assume that the first moment of these random variables is finite.
 Suppose $(X_1, Y_1)$, ...,$(X_n, Y_n)$ are independent and identically distributed as the bivariate random vector $(X, Y)$.
 Let the $Y$ variate paired with the $i$-th ordered $X$ variate $X_{i:n}$ be denoted by $Y_{[i:n]}$ is known as the concomitant of $i$-th order statistics.
 Under the above formulation, consider the statistics of the form

 where $J$ is a bounded smooth function, $h(x, y)$ is a real valued function of $(x, y)$ and $F_ n$ is the empirical distribution function of $F$ given by where $I$ denote the indicator function.
 It can be easily verified that, $T(F_n)$ is a plug-in estimator of the integral of the form

 Some of the properties of the estimator $ T(F_n)$ are first discussed by Yang (1981) in the context of non-parametric estimation of a regression function.
 The asymptotic properties of the estimators $T(F_n)$ have been studied by Yang (1981) and Sandstrom (1987).

-In fact the form of the estimator (\ref{2.7}) gives a unique way to find the estimators of the interested quantities.
-Accordingly, for finding the estimator of $GIM(v)$ our task is reduced in rewriting the expression (\ref{eq2.1}) in the form (\ref{2.71}).
+In fact the form of the estimator (\ref{2.7}) gives a unique way to find the estimators of the quantities of interest.
+Accordingly, for finding the estimator of $GIM(v)$ our task is reduced to rewriting the expression in equation (\ref{eq2.1}) to the form (\ref{2.71}).